Type-Moon resources

 Melty Blood

-Melty Blood follows Sion, a sheltered and socially inept alchemist from the Atlast Institute, on her quest to hunt a vampire known as the Night of Wallachia, which has the ability to bring malignant rumors to life and cannot be permanently killed as long as there are rumors for it to spawn from.
+Melty Blood follows Sion, a sheltered and socially inept alchemist from the Atlas Institute, on her quest to hunt a vampire known as the Night of Wallachia, which has the ability to bring malignant rumors to life and cannot be permanently killed as long as there are rumors for it to spawn from.
 The Night of Wallachia was originally an ancestor of Sion and she is the sole survivor of its last appearance, where it claimed to spare her life because they are kin as it tried to turn her into a vampire as well.
 Its next appearance is scheduled for the night the first game takes place, and it's her last chance to kill it and retake her humanity and the honor of her bloodline.

 The games before Actress Again are all abandonware.
 Actress Again is a great lightweight fighting game that is available for cheap on Steam, but the default netcode sucks, so everyone who plays it buys it once to support the game and then uses the community version instead.
 Type Lumina is also on Steam and probably other places, but honestly I don't care about that one because they don't have Sion or any of the characters I played in MBAA